-- The property is used consistently for nonagreed purposes - The rent is unpaid for at least two months - The tenant is consistently noisy or disturbs neighbours - The letter of termination must be submitted to the landlord in the first 3 workdays of a month.
+- The property is used consistently for nonagreed purposes - The rent is unpaid for at least two months - The tenant is consistently noisy or disturbs neighbours

+• The letter of termination must be submitted to the landlord in the first three workdays of the month.
 This can change if you are living in a student accommodation facility.
-Please read your rent contract carefully and inform yourself about the termination process.
+Please read your rent contract carefully and make yourself aware of the termination process.